jgmalcolm/jgmalcolm.github.io/_drafts/washington-a-life.md

 > the newspaper or from sermons on Sunday evenings or join in a game of cards
 > or backgammon.

-Not too long ago, Man's activities were in sync with the Sun's rise and fall.
+Not too long ago, our activities were in sync with the rise and fall of the Sun.
 Of course, electricity and the light bulb changed all that.

 Washington was the original
 [quantified self](https://en.wikipedia.org/wiki/Quantified_Self):